 For those looking for an unforgettable Caribbean sailing holiday, St Vincent and the Grenadines is the perfect destination, with a world of rich culture, vibrant flavours, and diverse wildlife.
 The Grenadines archipelago is located between the Caribbean Sea and the Atlantic Ocean and consists of the main island of St Vincent as well as 32 smaller islands, including Bequia, Mustique, Union Island, and Tobago Cays to name just a few.
 Although closely connected to Grenada, it is a separate island nation.

 A sailing holiday around St Vincent and the Grenadines is a dream come true for all travellers, with a unique blend of authentic Caribbean culture, spell-binding nature and adventure travel.
-We sail around this island chain with three different vessels; tall ship Blue Clipper, historic Brigantine Florette, and luxury yacht Chronos.
+We sail around this island chain with two different vessels; historic Brigantine Florette, and luxury yacht Chronos.
 So whether you’re looking for a peaceful paradise escape or an adventure-filled journey, a skippered sailing holiday in the Grenadines certainly won’t disappoint.
 Keep reading to discover some of the highlights you can look forward to as you enjoy a Caribbean sailing adventure of a lifetime.

 ‘The Mainland’ – the Island of St Vincent